Manage Care

 Immunizations: Adolescents Tip Sheet

-The percentage of adolescents 13 years of age who had one dose of meningococcal vaccine, one tetanus, diphtheria toxoids and acellular pertussis (Tdap) vaccine, and completed the human papillomavirus (HPV) vaccine series by their 13th birthday.
+The percentage of adolescents 13 years of age who had one dose of meningococcal vaccine, one dose of tetanus, diphtheria toxoids and acellular pertussis (Tdap) vaccine and completed the human papillomavirus (HPV) vaccine series by their 13th birthday.

 Incentives are paid to the linked primary care provider (PCP) on an annual basis, following the end of quarter four.
 For additional information, refer to the CBI Technical Specifications.